Revelations: Persona: Development

 The development of Revelations: Persona began in 1994, after the release of Shin Megami Tensei If....
-The high school setting of If... was received positively upon release, so Atlus decided to create a dedicated subseries focusing on the inner struggles of young adults.
+The high school setting of If... was received positively upon release, so series developer Atlus decided to create a dedicated subseries focusing on the inner struggles of young adults.
 This concept eventually evolved into Persona, and its underlying focus on the "human soul" would become a mainstay of the Persona series.
 The title Megami Ibunroku was designed to show the title's status as a spin-off directly related to the Megami Tensei series, although it was removed for later Persona titles.
 The Persona system was directly inspired by the Guardian system used in If..., originally designed by future Persona director Katsura Hashino.
 Veteran Megami Tensei producer Kouji Okada, and character designer Kazuma Kaneko took over these respective staff roles.
 New to the production team was writer Tadashi Satomi.
 The script took about a year to write, with the staff going through twenty drafts.
 The first draft involved the students going on a field trip and being caught in a series of mysterious events.
 This was one of the more fondly-remembered versions.
 Shigenori Soejima, a future designer for the series, was involved in designing minor characters and coloring promotional and cover artwork.
 The main concept behind Persona was a Megami Tensei game that could be enjoyed by people new to the series.
 The popularity of casual games on the PlayStation was a key factor in making this decision.
 The development team's focus on Persona resulted in development on Shin Megami Tensei III: Nocturne coming to a near-halt.